UnitedHealthcare Awards $750,000 Health Equity Grant

 MORE IN THIS SECTION

-UnitedHealthcare Community Plan of New York recently announced this investment to support the Community Health Care Association of New York State (CHCANYS), where resources will be awarded to Federally Qualified Health Centers (FQHCs) to increase access to care coordinators and Care Navigators, commonly known as Community Health Care Workers or “CHWs” at FQHCs.
+UnitedHealthcare Community Plan of New York recently announced a new $750,000 investment to support the Community Health Care Association of New York State (CHCANYS), where resources will be awarded to Federally Qualified Health Centers (FQHCs) to increase access to care coordinators and Care Navigators, commonly known as Community Health Care Workers or “CHWs” at FQHCs.

 Dan Benardette, chief executive officer at UnitedHealthcare Community Plan of New York, stated: